SigneGit/RemoveRedditTracking/README.md

 This is a userscript for removing reddit affiliate links

-This forces affiliate links to be the actual link you expect them to be.
+This forces links to remove the tracking that reddit places inside them

 * Removes reddits outbound url tracker
 * Removes reddits inbound url tracker